fdev31/onefilegallery/README.md

 Now copy the */tmp/mygallery* folder and the */tmp/index.html* file to a webserver to enjoy your static HTML5 gallery.

 You will be prompted for a password, it must match the folder name.

+# Roadmap

+- slideshow mode
+- use same loop for thumbnails & copy (will run slightly faster)